Sampling Constrained Asynchronous Communication: How to Sleep Efficiently: Proofs

 \subsection{Proof of Theorem~\ref{unowaa}: Converse}

-That sampling rates of order $o(1/n)$ are not achievable is certainly intuitively plausible and even essentially trivial to prove when restricted to non-adaptive sampling, that is when all sampling times are independent of $\{Y_t\}$.
-The main contribution in the converse, and the reason why it is somewhat convoluted, is that it handles adaptive sampling as well.
+As alluded to earlier (see discussion after Theorem~\ref{thm}), it is essentially trivial to prove that sampling rates of order $o(1/n)$ are not achievable when we restrict to non-adaptive sampling, that is when all sampling times are independent of $\{Y_t\}$.
+The main contribution of the converse, and the reason why it is somewhat convoluted, is that it handles adaptive sampling as well.